Skip to content

 Yes, your ChatGPT can build your website now.
 Here's what changed.

 For three years the answer to 'can ChatGPT build me a website' was sort of, but not really.
-A January 2026 standard called MCP Apps changed that.
-Here's what shifted and what to do with it.
+Now the answer is yes.
+Here's what changed, and what a business needs after the page exists.

-For three years, if you asked ChatGPT to build you a website, you got code you couldn't deploy, a fifteen-step tutorial for a tool you didn't own, or a polite suggestion to try Wix.
+For three years, if you asked ChatGPT to build you a website, you got HTML in a chat window, a fifteen-step tutorial for a tool you didn't own, or a polite suggestion to try Wix.
 The honest answer was sort of, but not really.

 For three years, the honest answer was "sort of"

-Search "how to build a website with ChatGPT" today and you'll still find the same tutorials at the top: a long preamble, a careful conclusion that ChatGPT can write you HTML but it can't actually deliver a website, and a pivot to a different product.
+Search "how to build a website with ChatGPT" today and you'll still find the same tutorials near the top: a long preamble, a careful conclusion that ChatGPT can write you HTML but it can't actually deliver a website, and a pivot to a different product.
 Those tutorials weren't wrong.
-They were giving the right answer for the time the answer was given.
+They were right for the time the answer was given, and most of them are wrong now.

-ChatGPT could write copy.
-It could draft a layout in code.
-What it couldn't do was the part that mattered: register a domain, set up email, push files to a host, hook up DNS, deploy a real site at a real URL.
+ChatGPT could write your copy and draft a layout.
+What it couldn't do was the rest: connect a domain, set up email, hook up DNS, put a real site at a real address.
 The thing in your pocket could describe a website.
 It could not produce one.

-On January 26, 2026, the Model Context Protocol team published a standard called MCP Apps.
-ChatGPT, Claude, Goose, and VS Code all added support for it.
-If you've been online and not reading developer blogs, you almost certainly missed it.
+On January 26, 2026, the Model Context Protocol team published a standard called MCP Apps, and ChatGPT, Claude, Goose, and VS Code all added support for it.
+If you don't read developer blogs, you almost certainly missed it.

-Here's what MCP Apps does, in plain language.
-It lets a chat assistant call into other software on your behalf, and lets that software respond with real interfaces and real results, inside the chat.
+Here's what it does, in plain language.
+It lets a chat assistant call into other software on your behalf, and lets that software respond with real results inside the chat.
 Before, your AI could talk about a website builder.
-After, it can use one, the same way you would, except faster and without leaving the conversation.
+After, it can use one, the same way you would, without leaving the conversation.

 That sounds small.
 It is not small.
 It is the difference between an AI that drafts an email and an AI that sends it.